Pauan/programming-notes/Nulan core.rst

              (error "expected file or directory")))))

-  # This creates a new type for hash tables rather than reusing JavaScript's Object.
-  #
-  # This is because I prefer disjoint types: arrays and hash tables are different,
-  # and serve different purposes, so functions defined on one should not work on the
-  # other.
-  #
-  # So by using a new type, I ensure that calling list functions on a hash table
-  # throws an error, and calling hash table functions on a list throws an error.
-  #
-  # In addition, this allows me to safely extend Hash without mucking up
-  # Object.prototype.
-Though... that's actually a moot point, since extending Any
-  # already mucks up Object.prototype.
-Oh well.
-  #
-  # TODO how much slower is this than using plain JS objects ?
-  # TODO open problem: should {} expand to (new Hash) ?
-Obviously yes, but how much slower is it ?
-  (type Hash)

-  (generic has? -> (isa Hash x) key
-    (external/has? x key))

-  (generic get -> (isa Hash x) key (opt f)
-    (if (has? x key)
-          (external/get x key)
-        # TODO can we handle optional args better ?
-        (void? f)
-          (error "the key @key is not in the hash table") (f)))

-  # TODO what about saying (<= (get hash key) value) ?
-  (generic set -> (isa Hash x) key value
-    (do (<= (external/get x key) value)
-        x))

   # Functional iterators

   # See (extend traverse -> (isa Array x) ...) below for an example implementation